Robert Travis Scott

-In addition, Ms. Mascarella serves as bookkeeper and publications manager.
+In addition, Ms. Mascarella serves as bookkeeper and human resources manager.
 She maintains records for all project grants as well as PAR’s financial records.
-She is also responsible for the final layout of all PAR publications.

 Ms. Mascarella has over 25 years in various office management roles prior to joining PAR in 2004.
 Additionally, she worked with several professional associations in administering and coordinating their membership management, administrative and event-planning projects.

 Connie McClendon joined the PAR staff in 1993.
 She serves as Administrative Assistant and is responsible for maintaining PAR’s database, which consists of over 3,500 members throughout the state.
 In addition, she is responsible for all membership correspondence and billing.
 Ms. McClendon also assists with PAR’s publication orders and bulk mailings.

 Don Gregory is a native of Louisiana and graduated from Louisiana Tech University in 1973 with B.S. in Management.
 He was a career employee with over 36 years of service to the Department of Health and Hospitals (DHH).
 He retired from the position of Medicaid Director on June 30, 2012.
 Previously he was appointed to the position of Deputy Assistant Secretary in the Office of Aging and Adult Services.
 Prior to this, he served in several positions within Medicaid including among others Deputy Medicaid Director, Director of Field Operations and as the Program Integrity Section Chief for ten years.